MD2B - Pediatric Oncology: Ewings Sarcoma

 Symptoms

-Ewings sarcoma most frequently presents with pain, swelling, or limitation of movement at the site of the tumor.
-Less frequently, a fracture can occur following minimal trauma at the tumor site.
-Some children may also present with fever, fatigue, weight loss, or decrease in appetite.
-If the tumor is located near the spinal cord or around a nerve fiber, weakness, numbness, tingling, paralysis, or bladder incontinence (loss of bladder control) may occur.
+Ewings sarcoma most frequently presents with pain, swelling, or limited movement at the tumor site.
+Less frequently, a fracture can occur following minor trauma to the tumor site.
+Some children may also present with fever, fatigue, weight loss, or decreased appetite.
+If the tumor is located near the spinal cord or around a nerve fiber, symptoms such as weakness, numbness, tingling, paralysis, or bladder incontinence (loss of bladder control) may occur.
+In tumors of the chest, patients may present with shortness of breath or dyspnea.

 Differential Diagnosis

-Ewings sarcoma may initially be misdiagnosed because there are many common problems that can result in limb pain in a child.
-Often, the pain is first attributed to growth pain, a sports injury, tendonitis (inflammation of a tendon), coxsitis (inflammation of the hip) or as osteomyelitis (infection of a bone).
-In young children, neuroblastoma should also be considered in the differential.
-A urinalysis can sometimes help to distinguish between these two types of cancer as urine catecholamines (specific hormones) will often be elevated in neuroblastoma but will be normal in Ewings sarcoma.
+There may be a delay in the diagnosis of Ewings sarcoma, as the symptoms are often nonspecific, leading to multiple visits to the pediatrician.
+Pain caused by tumor may be attributed to growth pain, a sports injury, tendonitis (inflammation of a tendon), coxsitis (inflammation of the hip), or osteomyelitis (infection of a bone).
+In young children, neuroblastoma should also be considered in the differential diagnosis.
+A urinalysis can help distinguish between these two types of cancers, as urine catecholamines (specific hormones) are often elevated in neuroblastoma but not Ewings.
+Other childhood malignancies, including rhabdomyosarcoma, desmoplastic round cell tumor, and osteosarcoma, should also be considered.

 Diagnosis

-A physician will perform a careful physical examination, schedule imaging tests, and order laboratory tests to help distinguish Ewings sarcoma from other bone conditions.
+A physician will perform a careful physical examination and order the appropriate imaging and laboratory tests to help distinguish Ewings sarcoma from other benign or malignant bone conditions.

 Imaging studies